1 Sing the echoes in #1 "Welcome to School"

 Practice distinguishing between speaking and singing voices by introducing a toy elephant named Melody.

-Melody the elephant will do what the children tell her, if they tell her in a “singing voice.”
+Melody the elephant will do what the students tell her, if they tell her in a “singing voice.”
 If they speak, she does nothing.

 Tell Melody to “jump up and down” using a speaking voice.